ReneMalingre/Project-2-preparation/proposal.md

 ## 🎨 Design Elements

-#### Font
+### Font

 <https://fonts.google.com/specimen/Roboto>

-#### Color Scheme
+### Color Scheme

 Healthcare and medical services often use blue tones for their calming, professional, and trustworthy associations.
-Here are a few color combinations:
+This is a good colour combination:

 Classic Medical Palette: